Béatrix de Choiseul

-Béatrix de Choiseul-Stainville, Duchess of Gramont (18 November 1729 - 17 April 1794) was a French salonnière and bibliophile.
+Béatrix de Choiseul, Duchess of Gramont (18 November 1729 - 17 April 1794) was a French salonnière and bibliophile.
 She was known for her close relationship to her brother the Duke of Choiseaul and credited with an influential position at court during his tenure as minister in 1758–1770.
-She is also known for her attempt to become the official mistress of Louis XV in the 1760s, and her succeeding feud with Madame du Barry.
+She is also known for her attempt to become the official mistress of Louis XV in the 1760s and her succeeding feud with Madame du Barry.

 Biography

 Early life

-Béatrix was the daughter of François Joseph, Marquis de Choiseul, Marquis of Stainville, and Marie-Louise Bassompierre, and sister of Étienne François, duc de Choiseul.
+Béatrix was the daughter of François Joseph, Marquis de Choiseul, Marquis of Stainville, and Marie Louise Bassompierre, and sister of Étienne François, duc de Choiseul.
 Unmarried, she was initially made canoness of Remiremont.
 When her brother was appointed minister, however, she was able to join him in Paris, and her negotiations were made to arrange a marriage for her, so that she would be able to attend court.

 In 1759, she married Antoine VII, Duke of Gramont, governor of Navarre, after negotiations to marry her to Louis de Bauffremont failed.
-She separated from her spouse three months after the wedding, and lived thereafter in the household of her brother, over whom she was credited some influence in several affairs.
+She separated from her spouse three months after the wedding and lived thereafter in the household of her brother, over whom she was credited some influence in several affairs.
 While her sister-in-law was described as a timid character who followed her lead, her close relationship to her brother was well known.

-Due to the position of her brother, she regularly attended court, became a significant figure in court life and a personal friend of Madame de Pompadour.
+She regularly attended court, became a significant figure in court life and a personal friend of Madame de Pompadour.
 She was described as proud, overbearing, and spiteful but also intelligent, witty and attractive, despite not being conventionally beautiful.

 Ambitions

-Upon the death of Madame de Pompadour in 1764, Gramont had the ambition to succeed her as the official mistress of Louis XV.
+Upon the death of Madame de Pompadour in 1764, she had the ambition to succeed her as the official mistress of Louis XV.
 She shared this ambition with another friend of Pompadour, the Madame d'Esparbes, and their rivalry attracted attention at court.

-Gramont's ambition was encouraged by her brother, but reportedly, she attempted to seduce the king in such a direct manner that he became alarmed and avoided her by accepting the advances of her rival instead.
+Her ambition was encouraged by her brother, but reportedly she attempted to seduce the king in such a direct manner that he became alarmed and avoided her by accepting the advances of her rival instead.

-According to court gossip, Madame d'Esparbes was on the point of being declared official mistress at Marly when Choiseul caused a scene to prevent it.
+According to court gossip, Madame d'Esparbes was on the point of being declared official mistress when Choiseul caused a scene to prevent it.
 Meeting her one day on the grand staircase, he took her by the chin and exclaimed: "Well, little one, how are your affairs progressing?", which caused a scandal at court and made Louis XV discontinue the affair.